Gravitational Lensing Simulations I : Covariance Matrices and Halo Catalogues: Testing the simulations

-Resolution limits are mainly determined by the softening length in the gravitational force, and cause an abrupt drop in the observed power spectrum in small scales.
-In our simulations, we observe that the structures seem to be well model down to $k = 20.0 h \mbox{Mpc}^{-1}$, which corresponds to a comoving length of about $315$ $h^{-1}$ kpc.
-This drop of power can be modeled, following \citep{2003ApJ...592..699V}, by a Gaussian filtering of the form $\mbox{exp}[-k^{2}\sigma_{g}^{2}]$ in the power spectrum, where $\sigma_g = 0.155 L/N_{grid}$.
-This filter is in comoving coordinates, hence it is straight forward to calculate the angle subtended by $1\sigma_{g}$ at $z\sim 1.0$, the redshift that dominates the lensing kernel.
-From this rough estimate, we find that the softening angle is $\theta_{soft} = 0.148$ arcsec.
-We note that this technique depends on the details of the N-body code, and that a more accurate estimate of the softening length can be found from a comparison of the angular power spectrum with non-linear theory, which we post-pone until section \ref{subsec:Cl}.
-Otherwise, we also observe that the higher redshift power is slighly on the low-side of predictions for $0.4 < k < 1.0 $ $h Mpc^{-1}$, while the lower redshift power is sligthly higher for $ k > 1.0 $ $h Mpc^{-1}$.
-These can be caused by a number of effects, from finite box size to residual uncertainty from numerical integration, and inevitably propagate in the calculations of past light cone.
-However, deviations from { HALOFIT} are observed in most N-body codes, and do not affect qualitatively the final results, as long as internal consistency is preserved.
+In N-body codes, resolution limits are mainly determined by the softening length in the gravitational force, and typically cause an abrupt drop in the observed power spectrum at small scales.
+This drop of power can be modelled, following \citep{2003ApJ...592..699V}, by a Gaussian filtering of the form $\mbox{exp}[-k^{2}\sigma_{g}^{2}]$ in the power spectrum, where $\sigma_g = 0.155 L/N_{grid}$.
+In our simulations, we observe that the structures seem to be well modelled down to $k = 10.0 h \mbox{Mpc}^{-1}$, which corresponds to a comoving length of about $630$ $h^{-1}$ kpc.
+It is possible to obtain a rough estimate of the impact of this resolution limit on the weak lensing angular power spectrum as follow: we know that the redshift that dominates the lensing kernel is about $z\sim 1.0$, hence that at this distance, the Gaussian filter $1\sigma_{g}$ subtends an angle of $\theta_{soft} = 0.148$ arcsec.
+Of course, the signal is sensitive to structure much closer, where the softening angle becomes much higher.
+This technique also depends on the details of the N-body code, and a more accurate estimate of the resolution limit is found from a comparison of the simulated angular power spectrum with a reliable non-linear model (see section \ref{subsec:Cl}).